-- Taste buds are what enable us to receive and detect various flavors in our mouth; flavors including sweet, sour, salty and bitter. - Found mostly on the tongue, but also can be found in other parts of the body, such as the gums, roof of the mouth and digestive tract. - Big bumps on your tongue are not actually the taste buds, but they house the taste buds/ taste receptors. - Estimated each bump contains five to 15 taste buds and receptors. - The number of taste buds you have will determine how well you taste food. - Sense of smell works with the sense of taste to create flavors. - Pregnant women and children taste bitter in foods more intensely.
+- Taste buds are what enable us to receive and detect various flavors in our mouth; flavors including sweet, sour, salty and bitter. - Found mostly on the tongue, but also can be found in other parts of the body - the gums, roof of the mouth and digestive tract, for example. - Taste buds form while in the womb, so your taste preferences are influenced by what your mother ate throughout the pregnancy/your development. - Big bumps on your tongue are not actually the taste buds, but they house the taste buds/ taste receptors. - Estimated each bump contains five to 15 taste buds/taste receptors. - The number of taste buds you have will determine how well you taste food. - Sense of smell works with the sense of taste to create flavors. - Pregnant women and children taste bitter in foods more intensely.
 This is thought to have been a way to protect ourselves from ingesting poisonous items.
 This is why most children do not like bitter vegetables.

-Activity 11: Are You a Super Taster?
+Training Activity #11: Are you a Super Taster?
+Time: 30 minutes